kiwisincebirth/TRS-80-MODEL-1-K/frehd/README.md

 It was designed to be functionally compatible using primarily all the same parts, and also software compatible, as it uses he same PIC and GAL firmware

-It was also designed to work with the Model 1 board via it's internal expansion port, or externally attached via appropriate 40 pin ribbon cable.
+It was designed to work with the Model 1 attached via appropriate 40 pin ribbon cable, and specifically for the Model 1k via it's internal expansion port,

 The physical layout of the board while different still has the power and IO connection is on one side, and SD card and LED's on the other.
+Mounting holes and some pinouts are different.

 ![3D Render](/frehd/images/Board3dRender.png)